 At this point, you can now configure the Keeper SSO Connect application.

-Users who authenticate to Keeper via SSO Connect will need the ability to communicate with SSO Connect instance(s).
+Users who authenticate to Keeper via SSO Connect will need the ability to communicate with SSO Connect instance(s) over the configured FQDN and port.
 We recommend the following security controls:

 Apply firewall and access policies to SSO Connect instance(s) to trusted networks.